How To Choose A Washing Machine

 Stupidly obvious really isn't it?
 The same goes for a lot of the lower end appliances as, they are built to a price for the large retailers as they are also in the business of "moving boxes".

 It's worth also remembering that most of the large electrical retailers make more money from selling you a warranty than an actual product.
 If you buy cheap appliances from those sorts of stores, you will likely need that warranty.

-I am not kidding with this, a manufacturer recently told me that they had stopped trading with two internet sellers as they discovered that they were being operated from a teenager's bedroom!
+we are not kidding with this, a manufacturer recently told us that they had stopped trading with two internet sellers as they discovered that they were being operated from a teenager's bedroom!

 The point being, you have not a clue who you are dealing with in many cases, it could be anyone and you just don't know.
 Be careful and make sure that the internet site that you choose to buy from is reputable and actually does have stock, many claim the lowest price but have no stock at all.

 The independent, as explained earlier, has a different take on things.
 They are not so price motivated preferring instead to look after people as, customers to them are people, not just a receipt number.
 But what I have found in dealing with a great many of the indies (as we call them) is that they don't just offer the best advice and service, their businesses don't; just depend on sales.

 What you tend to find is that they put a lot of effort into aftersales care, offering service as well as replacement services which means that their business isn't solely dependent on selling you a new machine.
 So selling you a decent machine that suits your needs is in their interest as, whether it needs to be replaced or repaired after a few years, they can service either requirement and both are an integral part of their business.

 For integrated washing machine models we wouldn't recommend anything but an independent retailer.
 They know what they're doing, can actually fit them most often and will help much, much more than anyone else will.